sk-ys/redmine_rt/README.md

 Video demonstration:
 https://www.youtube.com/watch?v=1O_XvIC5yhE

+UPDATE: browsers new policy is to require the user to interact with the page before we can open a new tab.

+So instead, we will popup a notification and if the user clicks on it, we will open the tab.

+We included a chime sound to draw attention to the notification.
+Credit goes to jgreer (Freesound) via https://pixabay.com/sound-effects/chime-sound-7143/

+## websocket proxy settings

 In case you use redmine behind a proxy like nginx you will need to properly setup the proxy to handle websocket connections.
 Add something like this before your location block for redmine: